-PLEASE CLICK ON EACH PHOTO BELOW FOR AN INSPIRATIONAL VIDEO FROM EACH ORGANIZATION.
+CLICK ON EACH PHOTO FOR AN INSPIRING VIDEO

 Trunks Up Trunks Up works to preserve and protect the critically endangered Asian Elephant with particular focus on supporting the renowned work of Lek Chailert, founder of Elephant Nature Park and Save Elephant Foundation.
 Trunks Up works to help return to freedom captive Asian Elephants so to live their lives without abuse and deprivation and enable the wild Asian Elephant population to thrive.

 In Thailand alone, there are over 2000 captive elephants in desperate need of rescue from decades of abuse and horrific suffering.
 Their exploitation includes horrific conditions, isolation, and brutal 'training' for use in tourist trekking camps, circus shows, street begging, and the logging industry.
 In addition to their rescue, land purchase is vital to giving these elephants the home and freedom these sensitive and majestic animals deserve.
 Their average lifespan can be 60 yrs. so they endure decades of suffering.